-The paragraph addressing suppression motions previously was amended in 2013 in response to City of Santa Fe v.
+Committee commentary. - Paragraph B was amended in 2013 in response to City of Santa Fe v.
 Marquez, 2012-NMSC-031, 285 P.3d 637.
 Marquez held that, absent good cause shown, motions to suppress must be filed prior to trial and suppression issues must be adjudicated prior to trial in order to preserve the state's right to appeal any order suppressing evidence.
 Id. ¶ 28; see Rule 5-212(C) NMRA & committee commentary.
-Prior to the entry of a final judgment in metropolitan court, the state may obtain judicial review of an order suppressing evidence by filing a nolle prosequi and reinstating the charges in district court.
+Prior to the entry of a final judgment in metropolitan court, the state may obtain judicial review of an order suppressing evidence by filing a nolle prosegui and reinstating the charges in district court.
 See State v.
 Heinsen, 2005-NMSC-035, ¶¶ 1, 23, 25, 28, 138 N.M.
 441, 121 P.3d 1040; State v.
 Gardea, 1999-NMCA-116, ¶ 5, 128 N.M.
 64, 989 P.2d 439; see also Rule 7-506A NMRA.
 But if the trial court enters an order at trial suppressing evidence and concludes that any remaining evidence is insufficient to proceed against the defendant, the defendant is acquitted, and the defendant's double jeopardy rights preclude the state from appealing.
-See Marquez, 2012-NMSC-031, ¶ 16; State v.
+See Marguez, 2012-NMSC-031, ¶ 16; State v.
 Lizzol, 2007-NMSC-024, ¶ 15, 41 N.M.
 705, 160 P.3d 886.
 Adjudicating suppression issues prior to trial ensures that the state will be able to exercise its right to appeal any order suppressing evidence.

-If a defendant raises a suppression issue at trial, the trial judge may order a continuance under Rule 7-601(A) in order to ascertain whether there is good cause for the defendant's failure to raise the issue prior to trial.
+If a suppression issue is untimely raised, the trial judge may order a continuance in order to ascertain whether there is good cause for the late filing.
 Examples of good cause may include, but are not limited to, failure of the prosecution to disclose evidence relevant to the motion to suppress to the defense prior to trial, failure of either party to provide discovery, or the discovery of allegedly suppressable evidence during the course of the trial.
-If good cause is shown, the judge may excuse the late motion and hold a suppression hearing.
+If good cause is shown, the judge may excuse the late filing and hold a suppression hearing.
 Absent good cause shown, the judge may deny the motion for failure to comply with the rule.

-[Adopted by Supreme Court Order No. 13-8300-044, effective for all cases filed or pending on or after December 31, 2013; as amended by Supreme Court Order No. 16-8300-029, effective for all cases pending or filed on or after December 31, 2016.]
+[Adopted by Supreme Court Order No. 13-8300-044, effective for all cases filed or pending on or after December 31, 2013.]